 Additional Types of Scholarship Funding:

 Students at Stetson University may be offered other forms of institutional scholarship funding based on talent and participation in programs through various academic divisions including the School of Music, the School of Business Administration, and the College of Arts & Sciences.
 Students may also receive institutional scholarship aid for participation in sports programs through the division of Athletics.
 Stetson University reserves the right to adjust merit-based scholarship packages and other institutional aid to accommodate offers of scholarship through these programs.
-Students should consult advisors in their specific program or the Office of Student Financial Planning to review the terms and conditions of such scholarship offers prior to acceptance.
+Students should consult advisors in their specific program or the Office of Student Financial Assistance to review the terms and conditions of such scholarship offers prior to acceptance.